 Kalamazoo MI 49008-5338 USA

-After the deadline, the directors of the program will contact you to let you know about your acceptance and will supply you with any additional information.
+After the deadline, the director of the program will contact you to let you know about your acceptance and will supply you with any additional information.

 If you are accepted into the Summer Translation Program and have not previously enrolled at WMU, you will need to complete additional paperwork in order to become a WMU student.
 Undergraduate students currently at other colleges who are seeking guest student status at WMU should use the guest application.
 If you have already earned a bachelor's degree, please use the graduate non-degree application.